GijsTimmers/cursor/README.md

 (http://badge.fury.io/py/cursor)

 # cursor
 A small Python package to hide or show the terminal cursor.
+The code is compatible with both Python 2 and Python 3.

 ![demonstration](http://i.imgur.com/2iXviMi.gif)